anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #pavrt title='Representation of trigger to create PVR' artwork-align="left"}

-The pledge provisionally accepts the agent-provided-proximity-registrar-cert and can verify it once it has received the voucher.
+The pledge provisionally accepts the agent-provided-proximity-registrar-cert, as it can only verify it once it has received the voucher.
-If the optionally agent-sign-cert data is included the pledge MAY verify at least the signature of the agent-signed-data using the first contained certificate, which is the LDevID(RegAgt) certificate.
+If the agent-sign-cert (it is optional) data is included, the pledge MAY verify at least the signature of the agent-signed-data using the first contained certificate, which is the LDevID(RegAgt) certificate.
-If further certificates are contained in the agent-sign-cert, they enable also the certificate chain validation.
+If further certificates are contained in the agent-sign-cert, they enable also the certificate chain validation of the agent's certificate.
-The pledge may not verify the agent-sign-cert itself as the domain trust has not been established at this point of the communication.
+The pledge will be unable to verify the agent-sign-cert chain itself as the domain trust has not been established at this point of the communication.
 It can be done, after the voucher has been received.

 The agent-signed-data is a JOSE object and contains the following information: